Windmill-City/IngameIME_Linux/README.md

 # IngameIME_Win32

-A library for Text Service Framework(TSF) & Input Method Manager(IMM)
+A library for X Input Method(XIM) & Wayland Input Method(Wayland IM)

 ## How to use?